ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-tooltip/_simple-tooltip-vue.md

 <framework-specific-section frameworks="vue">
 |
-|Below is a simple example of an a tooltip component:
+|Below is an example of a tooltip component:
 |
 </framework-specific-section>